jkeresman01/Conway-s-Game-of-Life-/README.md

-# Conway's game of Life! #
+# Conway's Game of Life! #

 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-In this particular instance initial configuration is generated randomly, each cell has a 20% chance to be alive and 80% chance to be dead.
+In this particular instance, the initial configuration is generated randomly, with each cell having a 20% chance to be alive and an 80% chance to be dead.

-At each step in time (in this case evey 2s), the following transitions occur:
+At each step in time (in this case, every 2 seconds), the following transitions occur:

 * Any live cell with fewer than two live neighbors dies, as if by underpopulation.
 * Any live cell with two or three live neighbors lives on to the next generation.
 * Any live cell with more than three live neighbors dies, as if by overpopulation.
 * Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

-## Game preview ##
+## Game Preview ##

 ![GameOfLife01](https://github.com/jkeresman01/Conway-s-Game-of-Life-/assets/165517653/fc63a34f-84cb-4192-9f39-85bbfe52da50)